monikakaczan/Thermostat-js/README.md

 # Thermostat-js

 In this task I was challenged to build a functional Thermostat using JavaScript.
+API delivers information about the weather in user's city and based on that they can set up the temperature inside.

 ### Specification: